infantiablue/techika/src/blog/posts/2021-01-16-build-hackernews-reader-vuejs-tailwind-p2.md

 },
 ```

-The code is easy to understand, we load top stories by using the defined method `loadStories` when the component is `created` but at this stage of the Vue instance lifecyle, the DOM is not ready yet, so we need to put the next chunk of code to the `mounted` event, in order to highlight the top stories topic.
+The code is easy to understand, we load top stories by using the defined method `loadStories` when the component is `created` but at this stage of the Vue instance lifecyle, the DOM is not ready yet, so we need to put the next chunk of code to the `mounted` event, in order to highlight the top stories topic when the user load the page.

 ![Active Topic](../../.vuepress/public/media/vhnews-tutorials-p2/topic-highlight.png)